-VuNova, Connecting you with right people Answered 8 months ago
+VuNova, Connecting you with right people Answered a year ago

 Combining all your loans and making it one This helps you managing your loans even better.
 If you had not consolidated your federal loans, you would have a number of 8-9 lenders, with different amounts of repayment, varying due dates and other numerous problems that you would have to be very careful about.
 However, if you chose Direct Loan Consolidation, this would combine all your federal loans, make it all one, which means that monthly, instead of making 8-9 payments of debt, now you will only have to make one.
 This will save you a lot of time and money, which would have been wasted otherwise if you have 8-9 different lenders to pay through different payment methods.